RWSA 2021 Conference

 - Brief vita/bio of presenter or panel participants and complete contact information for all.

-Please indicate if your proposal does not fit in the regular session time of 1.5 hours with three presentations and discussion.
+Please indicate if your panel or workshop proposal does not fit in a typical session time of 1.5 hours.
 We will contact you if your proposal has been accepted.

 Submissions should be sent electronically (as a single Word document or combined PDF) to RWSA2021@gmail.com.